tmhdgsn/mancmancala/README.md

 MTD on the otherhand initialises its search using a *minimal search window*, which simply means making a call to AlphaBeta with beta set to our first guess and alpha equal to beta - 1.
 A small search window will cause pruning to occur more often but may sacrifice information.
 The MTD algorithm uses the result of AlphaBeta as an upper/lower bound on the minimax value, if its less than our max bound, we set beta to the result else we update alpha to this value.
 This new guess is then used as the guess in the next call to mpd.

+The algorithm will terminate when both the upper and lower bound collide or the timer runs out.

 ### Monte Carlo Tree Search
 Unlike MinMax, MCTS does not require prior domain knowledge about the game.